 Who are the key players in France Payments Market?

-Apple Pay, PayLib, Samsung Pay, Carrefour Pay, Google Pay are the major companies operating in France Payments Market.
+Apple Pay, PayLib, Samsung Pay, Carrefour Pay and Google Pay are the major companies operating in the France Payments Market.